RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab3-s2i.md

 {{% /panel %}}

 {{% alert info %}}
-When using the CLI, OpenShift automatically detectxrsed the source code type and will select the nodejs builder image.
+When using the CLI, OpenShift automatically detects the source code type and select the nodejs builder image.
 {{% /alert %}}

 {{% panel "Web Console Steps" %}}